Tony Fernandes: Early life and education

-Fernandes was born in Kuala Lumpur on 30 April 1964 to a Goan father and a mother of mixed Indian (Malayali) and Asian-Portuguese (Kristang) descent who had been raised in Malacca, Malaysia.
+Fernandes was born in Kuala Lumpur on 30 April 1964 to an Indian father (originally from Goa) and a mother of mixed Indian (Malayalis) and Asian-Portuguese (Kristang) descent who had been raised in Malacca, Malaysia.
 At a young age, he would follow his mother who sold Tupperware at Tupperware parties.

-He was educated at The Alice Smith School in Kuala Lumpur.
+Fernandes was educated at The Alice Smith School in Kuala Lumpur.
 Starting at age 12, from 1976 to 1983, he studied at Epsom College boarding school in England.
 He matriculated to the London School of Economics and graduated with a degree in accounting.

 Career

-He worked very briefly with Virgin Atlantic as an auditor, subsequently becoming the financial controller for Richard Branson's Virgin Communications in London from 1987 to 1989 before he joined Warner Music International London as Senior Financial Analyst.
+Fernandes worked very briefly with Virgin Atlantic as an auditor, subsequently becoming the financial controller for Richard Branson's Virgin Communications in London from 1987 to 1989 before he joined Warner Music International London as Senior Financial Analyst.

 Fernandes was admitted as an associate member of the Association of Chartered Certified Accountants (ACCA) in 1991 and became Fellow in 1996.
 He is currently a member of the Institute of Chartered Accountants in England and Wales (ICAEW).

 Fernandes was formerly a Warner Music executive in Malaysia, and Vice President, ASEAN at Warner Music South East Asia from December 1999 to July 2001.
-When Time Warner (now WarnerMedia) announced its merger with America Online, Fernandes left the company to start an airline company.
+When Time Warner (later WarnerMedia; now Warner Bros.
+Discovery) announced its merger with America Online, Fernandes left the company to pursue his dream of starting a budget no-frills airline.